DIRECT COST CATEGORIES

 Tuition.
 Actual tuition is computed if the program costs are to be met through tuition rather than through program cost per participant.

 Actual Training Cost Estimate.
 When the sponsor requires that the program be budgeted in terms of per participant costs, the estimated program costs must be developed in place of the tuition item.
 Such a budget includes those costs listed under DIRECT COST CATEGORIES, as well as stipends, dependency allowance, and fees per student.

 INDIRECT COSTS (FACILITIES AND ADMINISTRATIVE COSTS / F&A)

-Like all other universities with federally funded research and training grants and contracts, Gallaudet University's Finance and Administration Office prepares and submits a periodic determination of indirect costs in conformance with the A-21 standards.
+Like all other universities with federally funded research and training grants and contracts, Gallaudet University's Finance and Administration Office prepares and submits a periodic determination of indirect costs in conformance with the Uniform Guidance standards.
 The submission is reviewed by federal auditors and is negotiated by the University with representatives of the University's cognizant federal agency, the Department of Health and Human Services (DHHS).

 Gallaudet University's policy requires that applications for external funding request the maximum F&A cost-reimbursement rate allowed by a sponsor.
 Applications to federal agencies must follow the federally negotiated rates outlined unless a particular sponsor or solicitation specifies some other rate.
 Applications to industry or other for-profit entities are also expected to abide by the federally negotiated rate, unless the sponsor or solicitation disallows it.
 Nonprofit organizations, such as foundations and societies, generally don't reimburse F&A costs at the federally negotiated rates.
 In these cases, the GU does not require an applicant to budget above the rate allowed by the sponsor, but will expect the applicant to "document" the sponsor's reduced F&A cost-reimbursement rate by providing a copy of the sponsor's cost-reimbursement policy at routing.